 1975 was a very strong year for Henry Stone’s T.K.
 Productions.
-Just look at all of his record labels that he was advertising in Cash Box Magazine that year.

 They are: T.K.
 Records, Cat Records, Glades Records, Alston Records, Drive Records, Dash Records, Kayvette Records, Chimneyville Records, Weird World Records, International Brothers Records, Marlin Records, Blue Candle Records, Dade Records, and J. Walking Records.